mdhoffschmidt/martindh/content/authors/admin/_index.md

 education:
   courses:
-  - course: MSc in Mechanical Engineering, Control systems and optimisation
+  - course: Master of Science in Mechanical Engineering, Control systems and Optimisation
     institution: The Swiss Federal Institute of Technology in Lausanne
     year: 2017
-  - course: Master Thesis.
+  - course: Master Thesis
     institution: University of California Berkeley
     year: 2016
-  - course: BSc in Mechanical and Electrical Engineering
+  - course: Bachelor of Science in Mechanical and Electrical Engineering
     institution: École Polytechnique de Louvain-la-Neuve
     year: 2014